| |

 moral support in acting as a spokesperson and encouraging others

+to get involved and help support our cause.”
 There were numerous other ‘Jump for a Just World’ connections at

 the 2004 Paris Porte des Versailles Horse Show.
 Acting as course